Allington Pippin

 Raised about 1820 in Boulogne, France, and named after M. Hardy, Director of Arboriculture at the Luxembourg Gardens.
 A very tasty pear with juicy flesh and a slight rosewater flavour, reliable and hardy.
 Pick when still hard and store until ripe.
 Upright habit and good autumn colour.

-Eating.
 Pick August.
 Self-sterile.
 Use September.

 Lost to vandalism and replaced by Onward.